Deep pressure can quickly help calm an anxious or overstimulated child without a lot of planning or equipment!

 Of course, the easiest way to provide deep pressure is to use your hands to massage or give “squeezes” to a child who needs some help regulating his body.

 But there are many other ways to provide this type of calming sensory input.
-Here’s a list of calming deep pressure ideas that you can go back to again and again when you’re problem-solving sensory strategies for kids…
+Here’s a list of calming deep pressure ideas and deep pressure sensory toys that you can go back to again and again when you’re problem-solving sensory strategies for kids…

 Be sure to download the handout and keep it in your file with all of your other sensory information!
 It’s the perfect way to share this information with teachers, parents, and others!